isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-07-08-post-Call for Action in Accordance with June 2024 FATF Statement.md

 Dear Regulated Dealer,

-The Registrar of Regulated Dealers hereby notifies all regulated dealers that the Financial Action Task Force (“**FATF**”) has issued statements dated 28 July 2024 on:
+The Registrar of Regulated Dealers hereby notifies all regulated dealers that the Financial Action Task Force (“**FATF**”) has issued statements dated 28 June 2024 on:
 * Countermeasures against the Democratic People’s Republic of Korea (“**DPRK**”) and Iran;
 * Enhanced due diligence measures against Myanmar; and
 * List of Jurisdictions under Increased Monitoring.